Akriti Sondhi

 Work in progress

-The technique was originally shared by Bioart Club pavillon_35 (Vienna, Austria) during a workshop organised by the Finnish Bioart Society.
+The technique was originally shared by Bioart Club pavillon_35 (Vienna, Austria) during a workshop organised by the Finnish Bioart Society and has since been developed further by Johanna Rotko.

 Click on the images to read the descriptions underneath to find out more.